Development Environment Set Up: Java

 If you plan to work only on the lab machines, you can skip this step, but it's probably helpful to have Java installed on your personal machine(s).

-We will be using the long-term support version of Java: 17.
+We will be using the newest long-term support (LTS) version of Java: 21.
 Specifically, I recommend that you get Liberica, a free, supported, 100% open-source OpenJDK.
 Make sure you get the JDK (which includes the JRE), not only the JRE.
+Also, make sure you get the version that is appropriate for your machine's processor.

 java -version